 The Texas case was among nearly 900 that the High Court denied certiorari without explanation Oct.
 7 on the opening of its October session.

 In the Texas case, the American Association of Pro-Life Obstetricians & Gynecologists and the Christian Medical & Dental Association joined the state in challenging the Biden Administration’s guidance on EMTALA issued after Roe v.
 Wade was overturned.
-The plaintiffs said the new guidance required providers to perform elective abortions beyond Health and Human Services’ authority and contrary to Texas law, and were successful in enjoining the rule’s enforcement.
+The plaintiffs said the new guidance required providers to perform elective abortions beyond Health and Human Services’ (HHS) authority and contrary to Texas law and were successful in enjoining the rule’s enforcement.

 The appeals court upheld the lower court’s ruling, writing, “The injunction is not overbroad.
 As previously discussed, EMTALA does not mandate medical treatments, let alone abortion care, nor does it preempt Texas law.
 The injunction squarely enjoins HHS from enforcing the Guidance and Letter regarding these two issues within the State of Texas and against the plaintiff organizations.”